ajbowen249/GoTutorial/README.md

 }
 ```

-The `defer` keyword stacks up a function call to execute after the function has returned, and will still exit even if the function `panic`s.
+The `defer` keyword stacks up a function call to execute after the function has returned, and will still execute even if the function `panic`s.
 It's often used for resource cleanup.
 If you have multiple `defer`s in a function, their operations will stack, not queue.

 # Go In Production
 I've mentioned `package`s a few times now. `package`s are Go's concept of libraries.
-The current state of Go's dependency management is somewhat infantile, buf if you see a package you like online, you can `go get` it from the command line.
+The [current state of Go's dependency management](https://github.com/golang/go/wiki/PackageManagementTools) is somewhat infantile, buf if you see a package you like online, you can `go get` it from the command line.
 You can even get this tutorial as a package.
 How about you do that, and meet me back on the other side:
 ```
 go get github.com/ajbowen249/GoTutorial
 ```